pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 This is passed a list of nodes that have passed filtering by the resource plugin and the other plugins.
-The PotentialNodes field of unallocated ResourceClaims with delayed allocation gets updated now if the field doesn't match the current list already.
+The PotentialNodes field of unallocated ResourceClaims with delayed allocation gets updated now if the field doesn't match the current list already and there is no scheduler extender for the claim.

 #### Reserve